2Klasic/kReloaded/README.md

-# Downgrade-To-8.4.1OR6.1.3
-Using kLoader, A OTA SHSH Blob, with Future Restore and kDFUapp
+# Downgrading to iOS 8.4.1 or 6.1.3 using OTA SHSH Blobs

+Download Future Restore from:

+Download